-This type includes investments in one fund that invests primarily in equities.
-This equity fund is managed by the University of Houston C.T.
+This type includes investments in one fund at August 31, 2018 and 2017, that invests primarily in equities.
+This equity fund is managed by University of Houston C.T.
 Bauer College of Business and stocks are traded on a daily basis.
 The fair values of the investments in this type have been determined using the NAV per share of the investments.
 All investments in this category can be redeemed with three days' notice.